pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 - https://pr-phonebook.netlify.app/

+4> (The very highly 'compressed' version...; read below.)

 ## Code compression

-When I looked at what was the original code...I noticed that it consisted of 182 lines in length.
+When I looked at what was the original 'source code'...I noticed that it consisted of 182 lines in length;
-Then, I had the idea to try and compress the code down...eventually, getting it to become just 8 lines in length.
+next, I had the idea to try and compress the code down...eventually, getting it to become just 4 lines in length.

-Of course, this very highly compressed code does no longer function exactly the same as did the original full blown version;
+Of course, this very highly compressed code does no longer functions exactly the same as did the original full blown version;
 however, it is the same code still functioning as before.
-You just have to add further select 'option="value" by 'copy and paste'.
+You just have to add further select: option="value", by using 'copy and paste'.